minapollmann/minapollmann/index.md

 <center>
 Fifth year PhD Candidate in Political Science at MIT
 <br>

-Using counterfactual analysis to research
+using counterfactual analysis to research
 <br>
 the role of leaders' agency in Japan's alliance formation